InverterNetwork/contracts/CONTRIBUTING.md

 make pre-commit
 ```

-This hook will update gas metrics, format the code, and update the code
+This hook will update gas and code coverage metrics, and format the code.
-coverage.

 _DISCLAIMER: Adapted from the [ethers-rs contributing guide](https://github.com/gakonst/ethers-rs/blob/master/CONTRIBUTING.md)._